<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2361246920842435&amp;ev=PageView&amp;noscript=1">

 Social media can be a beast, but it’s crucial to your event marketing strategy before, during, and after your event.

-To get a better feel for what your social media strategy should entail, try using a website like SparkToro to do some audience research.
+To get a better feel for what your social media strategy should entail, try using a website like SparkToro to do some audience research first.
 This tool will help you find topics and hashtags your ideal audience is already using on social media.
 It will also highlight popular figures and profiles in your industry.
-Use this information to find speakers and influencers who can help promote your event.

 Here is an example of how SparkToro highlights key accounts and influencers based on what your audience is talking about online: